section-engineering-education/engineering-education/content/articles/Website-vs-Web-app/index.md

     alt: difference between a Web Page and a Web Applicationexample image
 ---

-### Difference Between a Web Page and a Web Application

 ### Introduction

-It is difficult for a user to distinguish between a website and a web application.
-They enter the URL and get the expected outcomes.
+It is difficult for most people to distinguish between a website and a web application.
+They enter the URL and get the expected outcomes, making them unaware of the backend processes.

-Getting the results of what they are searching for is what matters to the end-user.
-How they get the results is not their business.

 These products are created for the consumer by developers.
-Therefore, the developer must be able to tell the difference between the two.
-Some developers argue that the terms website and web application are similar, while others argue that they are not.
-Between the two types of developers who is wrong and who is correct?😕
+Therefore, a developer must be able to tell the difference between the two.
+Some developers argue that the terms `website` and `web application` are similar, while others say they are not.
+Who is wrong, and who is correct?😕
 I was once among those who argued that the two terms mean the same, but after research, I found out that these are two different things.
-In this article, I'll try to highlight some of the main differences that have helped me understand the differences between websites and web applications.
+In this article, I will highlight some of the main differences that have helped me understand the differences between websites and web applications.

-### In this tutorial we will look at:
+In this tutorial we will look at:
 1. [Website](#website)
 2. [Web application](#web-application)
 3. [Distinctions between a website and a web application](#distinctions-between-a-website-and-a-web-application)

 ### Website